XMYSTERlOUSX/mega-link-downloader-bot/README.md

 ### More features that I can add! (easily) 😍😋
 - Feature of uploading telegram-files / direct-links to your mega account!
 - A messgae broadcasting system for users!
-- Unwanted users blacklisting system!
+- Un-wanted users blacklisting system!

 ---